Hi there, you know where I am currently living?

 They also have lots of different cuts of steak including water buffalo (a bit tough, but tasty), which kind of inspired me to write a post about the 4 different cuts of beef steak and how to wield them.

-I included certain sauces you can use on them, but they are all perfect for any of the Hot Sauce Willies hot sauces – perhaps they can recommend one their favourites for each type?
+I included certain sauces you can use on them, but they are all perfect for any of the Hot Sauce Willies hot sauces – perhaps they can recommend one of their favorites for each type?

 You what my wife does?